You are here

 Ideally, scions should not be taken from infected trees.
 However, submerging infected scion wood in a 46°C water bath for 30 minutes and then immediately submerging the scions in room temperature (22°C) water for 1 minute has been demonstrated to be very effective in producing successful disease-free grafts.* To avoid damaging the scion wood, do not allow the temperature of the water bath to go above 52°C.

-Commercial pecan producers should consult MSU Extension Publication 3005 Pecan Bacterial Leaf Scorch for more detailed information.
+Commercial pecan producers should consult MSU Extension Publication 3005 Pecan Bacterial Leaf Scorch for more details.

-By Clarissa J. Balbalian, Diagnostic Lab Manager, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Clarissa J. Balbalian, Diagnostic Lab Manager, Agricultural Science and Plant Protection.

 Print Friendly, PDF & Email